 The beginnings of the TLA

-The main purpose for the founding of the CYLA was to expedite the construction of a new court house in Toronto.
-At that time Osgoode Hall was the hub of law in the city.
-Osgoode Hall was infamous for its bad odours, lack of ventilation and poor lighting.
+The impetus for the founding of the CYLA was to expedite the construction of a new courthouse in Toronto.
+At that time Osgoode Hall was the hub of law in the city, and was infamous for its overcrowding, bad odours, lack of ventilation and poor lighting.
 Prior to plumbing being introduced in the 1880s at Osgoode Hall chamber pots were emptied by “office boys.”
+The growing city was in desperate need of more court facilities.

 The Memorandum of Association stated: